Elevation: 6,586 ft

 This attractive Pocatello Range peak is not in the book.
 Access is the main problem confronting climbers.
 Thanks to Livingston Douglas and the Pocatello BLM office, we now have a clarification and verified access point.
 Updated November 2019

-Camelback Mountain sits due east of Pocatello, and north of Chinese Peak, in the appropriately-named Pocatello Range.
-From Pocatello’s West Bench, the peak looks like a camel laying down, with its “head” the far-most right bump in the photo and its summit on the middle bump.
+Camelback Mountain sits due east of Pocatello and north of Chinese Peak in the appropriately-named Pocatello Range.
+From Pocatello’s west bench, the peak looks like a camel laying down, with its “head” the far-most right bump in the photo and its summit on the middle bump.
 The peak is located on BLM land that is surrounded by private land.
 USGS Moonlight Mountain

 Southwest Ridge, Class 2 by Livingston Douglas

-The private driveway meets Buckskin road about 70 yards W of this point and you pass it on your drive here.
+The private driveway meets Buckskin road about 70 yards west of this point and you pass it on your drive here.
 Prior to reaching the driveway entrance, there is a private dirt road on the north side of Buckskin Road at a bend in the road.
 Park near the telephone pole in the field grass on the north side of Buckskin Road, across the road from the large home.
-The BLM boundary line is just W of this telephone pole (see attached Google Earth photo).
+The BLM boundary line is just west of this telephone pole (see attached Google Earth photo).
 The elevation here is 5,440 feet.

 Retrace your steps back to the first scrub hump and then descend the steep scrub back down to Buckskin Road and your awaiting vehicle.
 Be sure to remain on BLM land on this final section of descent.
-Don’t wander off too far to the L/E or R/W. Many thanks to Dan Rainey of the Pocatello BLM office for providing me with excellent beta (and a Google Earth Map) to accomplish this climb while remaining entirely on BLM land.
+Don’t wander off too far to the left/east or right/west.
+Many thanks to Dan Rainey of the Pocatello BLM office for providing me with excellent beta (and a Google Earth Map) to accomplish this climb while remaining entirely on BLM land.